popphylotools/HiMAP/README.md

 for x in `cat individuals` ; do flash AdapterTrimmed/"$x"_R1_adaptertrimmed.fastq AdapterTrimmed/"$x"_R2_adaptertrimmed.fastq -o Flash/"$x"_flash.fastq | tee Flash/"$x".log ; done
 ```

 Finally, cutadapt can be used again, but this time to demultiplex each individual, FLASh-joined FASTQ file by amplicon.
 Dupuis et al. (2017) pooled 384 individuals and 878 amplicons into single sequencing lanes, so we used a job array on a cluster to speed this process up.
-The job file looked something like this:
+The job file (using SGE) looked something like this, and would need to be modified for other job schedulers:
 ```
 #!/bin/sh
 #$-S /bin/sh